-If you are a business owner who understands the value of SEO, then you have probably tried dozens of strategies to increase your search rankings.
-Many of these strategies have probably been unsuccessful in increasing your visibility: maybe you signed up for a paid e-course with a so-called search engine "expert" who taught you bro-marketing tactics, or maybe you hired a cheap firm that wound up sticking your site with Google penalties by using sketchy Black Hat SEO tactics......
+If you are a business owner who understands the value of SEO, then you have probably tried dozens of digital marketing strategies to increase your search rankings.
+Maybe you signed up for a paid e-course with a so-called search engine "expert" who taught you pro marketing tactics, or maybe you hired a cheap firm that wound up sticking your site with search engine penalties by using sketchy Black Hat SEO services......

-If you're tired of SEO strategies that don't work, it's time for you to take the plunge and hire a true SEO expert.
+If you're tired of SEO strategies that don't work, our experienced digital marketing consultants are the pick for you.
 Don't fall for cheap e-courses or sketchy firms that market themselves as authorities, without the metrics to show for it.
 We have a proven track record of helping brands position themselves on the front pages of search engines -- and we're willing to put in the work to help you get there, too.

-Google uses a combination of ranking factors to determine which websites wind up on the front pages of its search results.
-Any SEO expert should have a deep understanding of what factors go into Google's search rankings -- and if they don't, then they're probably not an expert at all.
-We live and breathe SEO rules and strategy, which is why we're able to help you show up on the first page of the search engine results more successfully than the competition.
+Each Google search uses a combination of ranking factors to determine which websites wind up on the front pages.
+Any SEO expert should have a deep understanding of what factors go into Google search ranking -- and if they don't, then they're probably not an expert at all.
+We live and breathe SERPs and strategy, which is why we're able to develop a plan that will help you show up on the first page of the search engine results, driving traffic to your website or product.
 Here's how:.....

-Quality Backlinks: One of the top three factors in Google' search algorithm is the number of quality backlinks to your content on the Web.
-Having more editorial backlinks from real websites (not PBNs or guest posts) shows Google that your site is a trusted source valued by other users around the Internet.
+Quality Backlinks: One of the top three factors in Google’s search algorithm is the number of quality backlinks to your content on the Web.
+Having more editorial backlinks from real companies (not PBNs or guest posts) shows Google that your site is a trusted source valued by other users around the Internet.

 H1, H2, and H3 Tags: H1, H2, and H3 tags provide search engines with valuable information about your content.
 If your keywords appear nowhere else in the article, they need to appear in your H1, H2, and H3 subheaders.
-These serve as second and third "titles," which search engines use to glean additional information about the topic of your blog post.
+These serve as second and third "titles," which search engines use in ranking your content.

-Content Length: While we firmly believe that there is no formula for creating "quality content," an important factor that goes into writing quality content for the Web is the length of content.
+Content Length: While we firmly believe that there is no formula for creating "perfect content", length is important.
 According to some SEOs, the ideal content length is, at minimum, 2,000 words.
-However, the best content length for any article is one that positions you above your unique competition -- which, of course, depends on your brand, your niche, and other factors requiring a personalized approach.
+However, the best content length for any article is whatever positions you above your unique competition – which, of course, depends on your brand, your customer, and other factors requiring a personalized approach.

-Depth of Content: Google's latest algorithms are designed to favor content that provides greater value to real-life readers.
-An important aspect of creating value is covering your topic from as many angles as possible, so your reader can find the answer to nearly any possible question on the subtopic within your article.
+Depth of Content: Just as important for content performance is quality.
+Google's latest algorithms are designed to favor content that provides greater value to real-life readers.
+An important aspect of creating value is covering your topic from as many angles as possible, so your customer can find the answer to nearly any possible question on the subtopic within your article.

 Inbound Links: Inbound links are internal links to content within your site.
 Google looks not only at the number of inbound links, but also at the quality of inbound links, how relevant they are, and if they are functional (i.e. not broken).
-As always, it is not simply a matter of increasing the quantity of inbound links, but of increasing the quality./p>
+As always, it is not simply a matter of building the number of inbound links, but of building in quality.

-Technical Errors: You may not realize it, but technical errors like coding issues, broken links, or missing photographs plays an important role in how often Google shows your site in search results.
-Google looks for content that is fresh -- and too many technical errors tells the search engines that your site may be neglected, abandoned, or outdated.
+Technical Errors: You may not realize it, but technical errors like coding issues, broken links, or missing photographs play an important role in how often Google shows your site in search results.
+Google looks for content that is fresh – and technical errors tell the search engines that your site may be neglected, abandoned, or outdated.

-Experts have known for some time now that backlinks factor highly into Google's search algorithm.
-Previously, it was thought that increasing the sheer number of backlinks to your site could increase its visibility.
+After the benefit of years of experience as professional digital marketers, we have concrete data on backlinks.
+We know that, previously, it was thought that increasing the sheer number of backlinks to your site could increase its visibility.
 That's what led to the development of Black Hat SEO strategies like private blog networks (PBNs).

-But these days, what matters more than the quantity of backlinks is the quality of backlinks.
-Google's sophisticated algorithm can now recognize spammy gimmicks used to trick search engines into believing your site was more popular.
-Today, it's important to earn true editorial backlinks: backlinks placed manually by a webmaster as a result of personalized outreach.
+We also know that, these days, spammy gimmicks just won’t do the job.
+Google's sophisticated algorithm can now recognize the shady techniques used to trick search engines into believing your site was more popular.
+What matters more than the number of backlinks is the quality of backlinks.
+Today, it's important to earn true authority backlinks: backlinks placed manually by a webmaster as a result of personalized outreach.

 When we say "personalized outreach," know that we aren't talking about copied-and-pasted emails with one or two lines changed.
-We're talking about genuine relationship building and online networking.
-When you have high quality content, the process of getting a webmaster to link back to your web page shouldn't require tricks or spam comments.
+We're talking about genuine relationship-building and online networking, something you can't just buy.
+When you have high-quality content, the process of getting a webmaster to link back to your web page shouldn't require tricks or spam comments.
 It's as simple as making a real connection with the person behind the site over your shared niche and the value found in your content.